edominicduke/weather-report-app-streamlit/README.md

 ## Overview
-This weather report app, developed for my AIPI 503 - Python Bootcamp class at Duke University, is intended to report the weather information of any US city that the user prompts for by leveraging OpenWeather's Current Weather API and OpenWeather's Geocoding API.
+This weather report app, developed for my AIPI 503 - Python Bootcamp class at Duke University, is intended to report the weather information of any US city that the user prompts for.
 The reported information includes the current temperature, humidity, and a brief description (cloudy, clear, etc).
-This app is for anyone interested in checking the current weather of one or more US cities.

 ## Getting Started